Circular Sock Knitting Machine Society Bylaws

 Section 2.02 Classes of Membership

-The one class of membership shall be called a “Regular Membership.”
+The one class of membership is a “Regular Membership.”
 A Regular Membership includes only the individual who applies for membership.

 Section 2.04 Dues

-Membership dues shall be determined by the Board of Directors.
-Membership dues are non-refundable.
+Membership dues are determined by the Board of Directors.
+Membership dues are nonrefundable.

 Section 2.05 Resignation